-- A description of how this research will impact individuals' lives; or how the project fulfills an unmet need in the specific research area; - A proper and thorough literature review and solid plan for data analysis and dissemination of results through at least a peer-reviewed publication - An integrated knowledge translation and patient/parent engagement plan - If the study involves healthcare system and services research it must be conducted in Canada or with the inclusion of the Canadian healthcare system and be relevant to Canadians affected by NMDs.
+- A description of how this research will impact individuals' lives; or how the project fulfills an unmet need in the specific research area; - A proper and thorough literature review and solid plan for data analysis and dissemination of results through at least a peer-reviewed publication - All proposals are expected to have an integrated knowledge translation and patient/parent engagement plan.
+Section 3.3 Patient Partners for more information - If the study involves healthcare system and services research it must be conducted in Canada or with the inclusion of the Canadian healthcare system and be relevant to Canadians affected by NMDs.